skypher/weblocks/docs/source/quickstart.rst

 .. note:: This is really amazing!

-          With Weblocks, you can handle all business logic on server-side, because action can be any lisp function, even an anonymous lambda, closuring all necessary variables.
+          With Weblocks, you can handle all the business logic server-side, because an action can be any lisp function, even an anonymous lambda, closuring all necessary variables.

-Restart application and reload a page.
-Test your form now and see in a `Webinspector`_ how weblocks sends requests to the server and receives HTML code with rendered HTML block.
+Restart the application and reload the page.
+Test your form now and see in a `Webinspector`_ how Weblocks sends requests to the server and receives HTML code with rendered HTML block.

-Now we'll our application really useful – add a code to toggle tasks:
+Now we'll make our application really useful – wekll add code to toggle tasks:

 .. code-block:: common-lisp-repl